KSP-KOS/KSLib/doc/lib_location_constants.md

 * `location_constants:runway_start` is the default location where airplanes normally spawn.
 * `location_constants:reverse_runway_start` is the other end of the runway where airplanes normally spawn.
-* `location_constants:launchpad` is the default location where rockets normallly spawn.
+* `location_constants:launchpad` is the default location where rockets normally spawn.

 ### Runway naming conventions